 Raikkonen led all the laps in the race while Montoya only took the fastest lap in which he was 0.260 seconds faster than him.
 After Turkey, Raikkonen reduced Alonso’s advantage to 24 points and McLaren was nine points behind Renault, five races before the end.

-“I am very happy to have won the first Turkish GP, here we have come up with a strong basis thanks to the good work done at the factory which definitely made our weekend a lot easier,” Raikkonen said.
+“I am very happy to have won the first Turkish GP, here we have come up with a strong basis thanks to the good work done at the factory which definitely made our weekend a lot easier,” said Raikkonen.

 “I had a few moments with traffic which is always frustrating, but there is no doubt that our package is very fast.
 As a team we were a bit unhappy today for what happened to Juan Pablo because two points in the end could mean a lot.”